saadl27/PuckoPolis/README.md

 ```
 This should create a local version of the remote TP1_Exercise branch and give you access to all the files related to this lab.
 Alternatively, you can use the VSCode git plug-in or git graph extension to fetch the `reference` remote and checkout to the correct branch.

-Then, create a symbolic link to the ST library (won't compile otherwise) by running the `(Link Library ST)` task
+Then, create a symbolic link to the ST library (won't compile otherwise) by running the `(Link Library ST)` task:
     <p float="left">
         <img src="pictures/linkSTLibrary.png" alt="drawing" width="200"/>
     </p>

 # Part 1 - C Compiler
-To understand how the code is generated, it is important to understand how the compiler works.
-The main compilation steps are summarized in [figure 1](#figure-1).
-In this first exercise we will explore this architecture experimentally.
+To understand how machine code is generated, it is useful to understand how the compiler works.
+The main compilation steps are summarised in [Figure 1](#figure-1).
+In this first exercise, we will explore this architecture experimentally.
 > ### Figure 1
 > Compilation steps in GCC
 > <p float="left">